-Library System
+Library Services

-The Kennesaw State University Library System is composed of the Sturgis Library, the Johnson Library, and the Library Repository.
+The Kennesaw State University Library System is comprised of the Johnson Library on the Marietta Campus and the Sturgis Library on the Kennesaw Campus.
 The mission of the Kennesaw State University Library System is to provide excellent services and resources that directly support the University's efforts to become a world-class comprehensive university.
 Essential to achieving this mission is a Library System that selects, organizes, presents, and preserves resources for the KSU community of faculty, students, and scholars.
-The website address for the KSU Library System is https://library.kennesaw.edu/.